Program Completion and Graduation

 Students may have their degrees conferred in either February, May, September or November annually.
 A graduation ceremony is only held in June, so students who choose to have their degrees conferred in February, September, or November will be invited to participate in the June ceremony.

+The degree parchment will be couriered or available for pick-up approximately two weeks after the degree conferral date.
 If you have any questions regarding your degree parchment, please contact firstname.lastname@example.org

 Congratulations on approaching the completion of your degree program!
 Earning a graduate degree is a great achievement, and the Graduation ceremonies at UBC Okanagan celebrate the success and contributions of all our new graduates.
 The graduation ceremony occurs in June only.